Tabular Data: Is Deep Learning all you need?: Baselines

-\subsection{Baselines}
+\section{Baselines}

-In our experiments, we compare a range of methods categorized into three distinct groups:
+In our experiments, we compare a range of methods categorized into three distinct groups: Classical Machine Learning Classifiers, Deep Learning Methods, and AutoML frameworks, as shown in \Cref{fig:taxonomy}.

-\textbf{Gradient Boosted Decision Trees Domain:} Initially, we consider \textit{XGBoost}~\cite{tianqi_carlosXG}, a well-established GBDT library that uses asymmetric trees.
-The library does not natively handle categorical features, which is why we apply one-hot encoding, where, the categorical feature is represented as a sparse vector, where, only the entry corresponding to the current feature value is encoded with a 1.
-Moreover, we consider \textit{Catboost}, a well-known library for GBDT that employs oblivious trees as weak learners and natively handles categorical features with various strategies.
-We utilize the official library proposed by the authors for our experiments~\cite{prokhorenkova2018catboost}.
+\textbf{Classical Machine Learning Classifiers.} First, we consider \textit{XGBoost}~\citep{tianqi_carlosXG}, a well-established GBDT library that uses asymmetric trees.
+Moreover, we consider \textit{CatBoost} \citep{prokhorenkova2018catboost}, a well-known library for GBDT that employs oblivious trees as weak learners and natively handles categorical features with various strategies.
+Finally, we also include \textit{LightGBM}~\citep{NIPS2017_6449f44a}, a widely used GBDT framework that grows trees leaf-wise and supports efficient handling of large datasets.

-\textbf{Traditional Deep Learning (DL) Methods:} Recent works have shown that MLPs that feature residual connections outperform plain MLPs and make for very strong competitors to state-of-the-art architectures~\citep{kadra2021well, gorishniy2021revisiting}, as such, in our study we include the \textit{ResNet} implementation provided in~\citet{gorishniy2021revisiting}.
+\textbf{Deep Learning Methods.} In terms of classical deep learning methods, we include the \textit{ResNet} implementation provided in the work by~\citet{gorishniy2021revisiting}.
+Furthermore, we include three recent and competitive variants of the MLP architecture: \textit{i)} an MLP architecture enhanced with numerical embeddings~\citep{gorishniy2022embeddings} to which we refer as MLP, \textit{ii)} RealMLP~\citep{holzmueller2024better}, an MLP enhanced with several additions like robust scaling, numerical embeddings, etc, \textit{iii)} TabM~\citep{gorishniy2025tabm}, an efficient ensemble of MLP models.

+In terms of transformer-based architectures, we consider \textit{TabNet}~\citep{arik2021tabnet}, an architecture that employs sequential attention to selectively utilize the most pertinent features at every decision step.